 Perhaps the highlight among the cast is Lena Heady, who is clearly having an enormously good time playing the scarred, psychotic, MaMa.
 She revels in the character's evil, and has a particularly menacing grin which the film deploys to striking effect a couple of times.
 It's a shame that she doesn't get in on the action a little more, as she certainly has training from her days as Sarah Connor, but she makes for a highly entertaining and slightly unusual 'big bad'.

-There are problems around the stronger than expected cast.
+The cast is stronger than expected, but problems abound around them.
 The drug the MaMa gang supplies is called Slo Mo, which is the cue for an overabundance of extreme slow motion scenes, which look cool and pretty to begin with, but end up testing the patience.
 The other issue is much more major; the action can simply be a bit dull.
 At times the film resembles a shooting gallery type video game, director Pete Travis has a few nice ideas regarding his visuals, but his action lacks variation.
 There is only one scene of hand to hand combat, and that's over pretty fast.
 The reason that The Raid ended up transcending its very computer gamey level based plot was that the action was blisteringly inventive and varied from scene to scene, that simply isn't true of Dredd, if you're going to make something as wall to wall full of gunfights as this is you need someone who can make each of those scenes have a different character, and Pete Travis isn't that man.
 Add to that a colour palette composed largely of grey, and you've got a film that can become a bit dull.